adamjami2004/Capstone_GRP28/README.md

 Our Group is composed of 3 members :

-#Adam Jami 300245165
+Adam Jami 300245165
-#Tachfine Bihya
+/ Tachfine Bihya
-#Abdelaziz Amine
+/ Abdelaziz Amine